 Diabetes Workbook and Action Plan

 Having diabetes can be overwhelming.
 If you or someone you love is living with diabetes or is at risk for developing diabetes, Blue Cross® Blue Shield® of Arizona (BCBSAZ) is here to help.
-Our Diabetes Workbook can help you understand this complex, chronic medical condition and provides tools and resources to help you manage the disease and stay in charge of your health.
+Our My Diabetes Workbook/Action Plan (Mi diabetes Libro de trabajo/Plan de accion) can help you understand this complex, chronic medical condition and provides tools and resources to help you manage the disease and stay in charge of your health.

 The American Diabetes Association (ADA)